-The eight best Lisbon clubs
+The best clubs of Lisbon city

 Rock, rock and more rock.
 That’s all you hear at Sabotage, ever since it opened in April 2013.
 A by-product of the magazine of the same name, which closed since then, Sabotage is close, but not too close, to Cais do Sodré’s crazy night bustle.
 There are concerts on Thursdays and Saturdays, almost always by national rock bands with an original repertoire, but occasionally it opens on other days.
 The music ranges from indie-pop to stoner, garage and psych-rock.
 In the end, it’s a club for those who kneel at the six-string altar of the electric guitar.